 Repetition is Key

-You probably noticed that the infographic above makes mention of repetitions — and each time a repetition is marked on the graph, the level of retention (memorization) goes back up to 100%.
+You may have noticed that the first graph mentions repetitions — and each time a repetition is marked on the graph, the level of retention (memorization) goes back up to 100%.

 Even though we’ve known about the forgetting curve for centuries, few learning methods take it into account, including traditional language courses at school.
 This is one of the reasons why most language-learning methods fail to help students retain everything they’ve learned.
 This is a frustrating experience and can make it difficult to stay properly motivated.